frimps-astro/frimps-astro.github.io/community-detection.md

 permalink: /community-detection
 ---
 # Community Detection
-Results of experiments on various datasets using the CDFR unrefined algorithm
+Community Graph Results of experiments on various datasets using the CDFR unrefined algorithm

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|